YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 1. Shape the heap so that our frame buffer sits immediately after the algorithm table allocation.
 2. Place the `system()` address at a predictable offset relative to the start of that allocation.
 3. Use an out-of-bounds `algo_id` so that `algos[algo_id]` points into our controlled data, where the fake function pointer (`system`) lives.
-4. Make sure the “argument” passed to that function is a pointer to our command string (`"cat flag 1>&7"`).
+4. Make sure the "argument" passed to that function is a pointer to our command string (`"cat flag 1>&7"`).

-## Heap Internals: Why tcache Matters
+## Heap Internals: tcache

 The algorithm table is allocated with size `0x18` bytes (3 entries × 8-byte function pointers).
 On glibc, this goes into the tcache bin for size 0x20.
 We can also influence other allocations of similar sizes by sending frames and causing the crypter to allocate and free temporary structures.
 By carefully choosing: